 There are miles of pristine coastline with dramatic black sand bays to the west and sheltered golden beaches to the east.
 This ‘City of Sails’ also boasts two beautiful harbours where Aucklanders flock to set sail or simply enjoy the views from the top restaurants and cafes scattered around the waterfront.
 Auckland is a thriving city generating over a third of the country’s GDP, so an excellent choice for work and business opportunities.It is hardly surprising that Auckland consistently ranks in the top five most liveable cities in the world and more and more expats are discovering why for themselves, which is why removals to New Zealand are becoming such a popular choice!

-Areas to Live
+Areas to Live in Auckland

 Once you’ve decided to make the move, you’ll need to decide on exact location for your international removals to New Zealand.
 Here are some of the hotspots around Auckland.